View Sandra Patrick's Obituary on https://thebrunswicknews.com/ and share memories

 Sandra Patrick

-The family will receive friends from 6-8 p.m.
-Wednesday at the funeral home.

-In lieu of flowers, memorial contributions may be made to First Wesleyan Church, 2307 Ellis St., Brunswick GA 31520.
+The family requests that, in lieu of flowers, memorial contributions be made in Sandra's memory to First Wesleyan Church, 2307 Ellis St., Brunswick, GA 31520.